Which of the best Fire TV Stick options is the right option for you?

-Although it's a little more expensive, the Fire TV Stick 4K has the best specs of any Fire TV Stick, and brings with it the ability to stream in 4K.
+Although it's a little more expensive, the Fire TV Stick 4K (2021) has great specs and brings with it the ability to stream in 4K.

 Pros